-- Eliminate background TV.
 If the TV is turned on — even if it's just in the background — it's likely to draw your child's attention.
 If you're not actively watching a show, turn it off.

-Children who have TVs in their bedrooms watch more TV than children who don't have TVs in their bedrooms.
+Children who have electronics in their bedrooms watch more than children who don't have these in their bedrooms.
 Monitor your child's screen time and the websites he or she is visiting by keeping TVs and computers in a common area in your house.

-- Don't eat in front of the TV.
-Allowing your child to eat or snack in front of the TV increases his or her screen time.
+Allowing your child to eat or snack in front of electronic devices increases his or her screen time.
 The habit also encourages mindless munching, which can lead to weight gain.

 When your child has screen time, make it as engaging as possible:

 Instead of flipping through channels, seek quality videos or programming.
 Consider using parental control settings on your TV and computers.
 Preview video games and smartphone applications before allowing your child to play with them.

-- Watch with your child.
-Whenever possible, watch programs together — and talk about what you see, such as family values, violence or drug abuse.
+Whenever possible, watch programs together and talk about what you see, such as family values, violence or drug abuse.
 If you see a junk food ad, explain that just because it's on TV doesn't mean it's good for you.